-The ADRI conducts biomedical (preclinical), clinical and public health research into asbestos-related diseases with findings enabling improved methods of prevention, diagnostic, therapeutic procedures, and treatments.
-As one of the smallest independent medical research institutes (iMRI) in Australia, ADRI aims to create momentum by crossing disciplines internally and collaborating externally.
+The ADDRI conducts biomedical (preclinical), clinical and public health research into asbestos-related diseases with findings enabling improved methods of prevention, diagnostic, therapeutic procedures, and treatments.
+As one of the smallest independent medical research institutes (iMRI) in Australia, ADDRI aims to create momentum by crossing disciplines internally and collaborating externally.

-Our biomedical (preclinical) research focuses on a variety of molecular and biological techniques and utilises the invaluable biological specimens stored in the ADRI Biobank to further research into asbestos-related diseases.
+Our biomedical (preclinical) research focuses on a variety of molecular and biological techniques and utilises the invaluable biological specimens stored in the ADDRI Biobank to further research into asbestos-related diseases.
 Our patient support reaches out to mesothelioma patients who are undergoing therapy or post-therapy in the community, thereby integrating clinical and public health approaches.
-Biomedical (preclinical) research is conventionally conducted in the context of translational research, i.e. “from bench to bedside” to which ADRI gives a major emphasis.
-At ADRI, we aspire to add another dimension to translational research with public health/preventative.
+Biomedical (preclinical) research is conventionally conducted in the context of translational research, i.e. “from bench to bedside” to which ADDRI gives a major emphasis.
+At ADDRI, we aspire to add another dimension to translational research with public health/preventative.
 We call this “from bench to the public.”

 Pulmonary diseases related to human exposure to asbestos are becoming an increasingly common major health concern, both in Australia and worldwide.
 It is now widely understood that asbestos fibres are highly pathogenic, capable of causing several different asbestos-related diseases in humans, including asbestosis, lung cancer and malignant pleural mesothelioma (MPM).
 MPM is an aggressive asbestos-related disease, with global incidences rising steadily over the past decade.
 Due to the long latency period from exposure to the onset of symptoms, and with no distinctive biomarkers to differentiate it from other lung diseases, it is challenging to diagnose MPM at an early stage.
 Consequently, prognosis is typically poor, with median survival ranging from just 9 to 12 months once a patient has been diagnosed with MPM.